 Is there any guidance on how the assessment of unit R070 should look like?

-We will provide NEA exemplar material for both unit R060 and R070 for teachers to understand the assessment of these units.
+We have provided NEA exemplar material for both unit R060 and R070 for teachers to understand the assessment of these units which are available on our new and secure Teach Cambridge website for teachers.

 We recommend the review of the ‘assessment guidance’ included within the specification page 34 for unit R070 with the marking criteria on spec pages 32-33 for all mark bands (MB1, MB2 and MB3).